 Notes: The posterior distributions are constructed using 1 million Monte Carlo Markov Chain (MCMC) draws from the RW-MH posterior sampler with 100,000 burn-in draws.
-HPD denotes the 95 percent Bayesian highest probability density interval.
 The log marginal likelihoods are estimated from the MCMC draws using Geweke (1999)'s harmonic mean estimator.

 The fifth, sixth, and seventh columns of Table 6 display the posterior means, posterior standard deviations, and 95 percent highest probability density (HPD) intervals of the structural parameters of the IT model, while the eighth, ninth, and tenth columns report those of the LP model, respectively.
 The two models lead to almost identical posterior inferences regarding the common structural parameters, the only exceptions being that the IT model infers a larger Calvo probability and a larger degree of interest-rate smoothing than does the LP model.
 Importantly, the inflation target shock is estimated to be nearly permanent, unlike the liquidity preference shock; the posterior means of ρ{τ} and ρ{ζ} are 0.988 and 0.929, and the corresponding upper bounds of the 95 percent HPD intervals are 0.999 and 0.964, respectively.
+Interestingly, the standard deviations of the two shocks, σ{τ} and σ{ζ} have similar posterior means.